Table of Contents Show

 Accent WallsAccent Walls

-Whether it’s wallpaper, a bright paint color, or a photo gallery, accent walls look to be going further out of style this year.
+Whether it’s wallpaper, a bright paint color, or a photo gallery, accent walls are going further out of style this year.
 While wallpapered accent walls can still work when made to serve as a significant art piece, we’ll likely see less of them this year.
-Having all four walls wallpapered or painted the same color will be much more common.
+Having all four walls wallpapered or painted the same color will be more common.

 Singular Design SchemesSingular Design Schemes